GerritCodeReview/plugins_multi-site/DESIGN.md

 using the broker does allow having a high-level of redundancy and a multi-master / multi-site configuration at the transport and storage level.

+(XXX Which failures are we talking about here ?)
 At the moment, the acknowledge level for publication can be controlled via configuration and allows to tune the QoS of the publication process.
 Failures are explicitly not handled at the moment; they are just logged as errors.